5 Things You Should Know About CBD and Alcohol

 The Bottom Line: CBD and Alcohol

-The studies so far suggest that having CBD and alcohol together is perfectly safe and might even be a better option than alcohol alone.
+The studies so far suggest that mixing CBD and alcohol together is perfectly safe and might even be a better option than drinking alcoholic beverages alone.
 The CBD may keep you from drinking more and may reduce the amount of damage that alcohol actually does to your brain and liver.
 If you end up with a hangover the next day, CBD can also swoop in and may potentially help you get over your hangover more quickly.

 ¹Viudez-Martínez, A., García-Gutiérrez, M. S., Navarrón, C. M., Morales-Calero, M. I., Navarrete, F., Torres-Suárez, A. I., & Manzanares, J. (2018).
 Cannabidiol reduces ethanol consumption, motivation and relapse in mice.
 Addiction biology, 23(1), 154–164. https://doi.org/10.1111/adb.12495